University of Idaho Scholarships (2026–2027) | Automatic, WUE, & Honors Aid

 While most University of Idaho scholarships are automatic, there are a few highly competitive awards that require extra steps.
 These tend to be limited in number and are aimed at students with exceptional academic or leadership records.

-National Merit Finalist Package Full tuition, fees, housing & meals (4 years) Must be a National Merit Finalist and list U of I as first choice Yes – via National Merit process; declare U of I by May 31 Yes (maintain academic standing) National Merit Finalists who commit to U of I as their first-choice school
+National Merit Finalist Package Full tuition, fees, housing & meals (4 years) Must be a National Merit Finalist and list U of I as first choice Yes – via National Merit process; declare U of I as first choice Yes (maintain academic standing) National Merit Finalists who put U of I as their first-choice school May 31

 Note: University-level competitive scholarships outside National Merit are limited.
-Most funding at U of I comes through automatic awards or department-level programs (covered in Hidden Gems below).
+Most funding at U of I comes through automatic awards or department-level programs (see Hidden Gems).

 FAQ: Competitive Scholarships